What is Fire resistant Insulation or fireproof insulation?

 - Insulated Boards

 Fire Resistant plasterboards utilise various additives and a high-density core to enhance their fireproof qualities.
 Fireboard or Fire-resistant plasterboard offers better protection against fire when it is compared to other plasterboards.
-In high fire hazard areas, it is advised by the governing bodies to use Fireproof insulation boards.
+In high fire hazard areas, it is advised by the governing bodies to use Fire insulation boards or fireproof insulation sheets.
 Fire performance of the house is based on complete systems such as a partition, wall, ceiling membrane or floor, therefore insulated plasterboard cannot be considered on their own in terms of fire protection.
 Celetox 100mm has rated class 1 in surface spread of fire and rated E in reaction to fire.

 - Expanding foam